fzi-neuromorphic/machinery-fault-detection/README.md

 ![Siemens test rack](img/test_rack.svg "Siemens test rack")

-A total of four different operating states has been evoked during data collection.
+A total of four different operating states have been evoked during data collection.
 These include a nominal state, weak cavitation, strong cavitation and a hydrolock.
 The respective pressure and flow measurements can be found in the table below.